Xaristrike/ExampleEFI/README.md

 Before running this application, ensure you have the following tools and dependencies installed:

-- `clang` compiler for compiling EFI executables.
+- `clang` for compiling.
-- `mkfs.vfat` utility for creating a file system on boot image.
+- `mkfs.vfat` utility for creating the file system needed.
-- `qemu-system` for running the application.
+- `make` for building.
-- `make` for building and running the application
+- `qemu-system` for running.

 ## Installing prerequisites